Sweet Ecstasy Cookies - These cookies have a LOT going on in the, but all those ingredients work together to make a fantastic cookie!

 “Marriage proposal from my gay neighbour” amazing, even.
 (Though, he’d also “proposed” over my chili, so I think maybe he just wanted a cook, LOL).

-They were also my first experience in actually getting paid for recipes.
 When I was in my late teens - before people would look online for recipes - I used to just straight up sell the recipe.
 I’d bake up a batch or two, crumble them up as samples, and sell the recipe at holiday craft markets.

 Just a plain printout on paper, rolled up and tied with a ribbon.
 Depending on the market, I’d ask $2-5 each, and sometimes walk out with a few hundred dollars - and this was 20, 25 years ago.
-Always ran out of both cookie samples AND print outs!

-Yeah, they’re THAT good.
+Yeah, they’re THAT good

-Blogging was a completely different beast back then - and this blog was attached to my cake business - so we decided not to call them “Crack Cookies”.
+When I did start blogging, blogs were a completely different beast back then - and this blog was attached to my cake business - so we decided not to call them “Crack Cookies”.

 We had no idea what to name them, that would be “blog friendly” - everything kept going back to all the more adult nicknames I’d heard for them over the years.